towerscripter1386/InstanceBuilder/docs/Macros/01_Type.md

 ## Info <br>
 `Type` is the most important macro in hierarchy builder.
 It allows you to create a base instance without having to attach to an existing instance.
-Type can accept a `string` similar to `Instance.new`, an instance to clone or another hierarhy. <br> <br>
+Type can accept a `string` similar to `Instance.new`, an instance to clone or another hierarchy. <br> <br>

 Instances are cloned trough the usage of `Clone`.
 So be careful with child instances of the object you provide.
-Hierarchies provided to the type can't have a `_count` macro for obvious reasons
+Hierarchies provided to the `Type` or `_base` can't have a `_count` macro for an obvious reason.